EarthObservation/tat2022/README.md

 # SAR & Optical Remote Sensing for Agriculture

-Trans-Atlantic Training 2022 (TAT-9): A Changing Eastern Europe: New Challenges for Science and Capacity Building in Land Remote Sensing
+Materials for the *Trans-Atlantic Training 2022 (TAT-9): A Changing Eastern Europe: New Challenges for Science and Capacity Building in Land Remote Sensing*.

+Prepared by:
 Krištof Oštir
 Matej Račič
+## Installation instructions

+## Theory

+## Practicals

+## Acknowledgment
+Development of RVT Python scripts was part financed by the Slovenian Research Agency core funding No. P2-0406.

+## License
+This project is licensed under the terms of the [Apache License](LICENSE).

+© Copyright 2022 University of Ljubljana, Faculty of Civil and Geodetic Engineering